- Sci-fi comic about ancient things people find in melting icebergs

 “People call me Leo, mother.”

 He felt uneasy in the old crone’s presence.
 Where did she come from?
-What is she doing here, in the middle of the grey mountain ridge?
+What was she doing here, in the middle of the grey mountain ridge?
 Why did she ask his name?
 Why would anyone ever directly ask another person’s name?
 The clawed ones can hear it and tear your soul out… Leo shook his head to make the dark thought go away.

 “So, you are Leo?”
 The crone smiled.
 “I am Lota the Seer, so people call me.
 It’s no mere coincidence that we have met, oh young warrior who walks like a dancing lion…”